Darren Huckerby: San Jose Earthquakes

 Huckerby moved to the United States joining Major League Soccer club, San Jose Earthquakes in July 2008.
 MLS rules at the time dictated that Toronto FC owned the right to sign Huckerby.
 To acquire those rights, San Jose traded allocation money and use of an international roster slot for the 2008 through 2013 seasons to Toronto.

 He made his debut on 19 July 2008 against Toronto, in a 0–0 draw, and scored his first goal against New York Red Bulls on 27 July.
 In a crucial match for the Earthquakes, on 3 August 2008, Huckerby scored his second goal, against Los Angeles Galaxy, in a 3–2 Earthquakes win.
 On 30 August, he headed in the winning goal in the side's 2–1 victory over Kansas City Wizards, extending San Jose's unbeaten streak to seven games.
 During this stretch, Huckerby notched three goals and three assists.

 On 11 November 2008, it was announced that Huckerby had won the 2008 MLS Newcomer of the Year Award.

 During the 2009 Major League Soccer season, Huckerby underwent surgery to eliminate his hip injury.
 However, on 16 September 2009, at age 33, Huckerby announced that he was '99% sure' of his retirement.

 International career

 Huckerby made one appearance with the England B team in 1998.

 Coaching career

-He is a former academy coach for the Under 16s at Premier League side Norwich City.
+He is a former academy coach for the Under 16s at championship side Norwich City.